oxidize-rb/rb-sys/book/src/background-and-concepts.md

 In this example, `2` and `3` are pushed onto the stack, and then `opt_plus` performs the addition.

-For a native gem, we bypass this mechanism entirely and instead exposes native machine code to Ruby.
+For a native gem, we bypass this mechanism entirely and instead expose native machine code to Ruby.
 In our native code, we can use the [Ruby C API] to interact with the Ruby VM.

 ## How are native Gems loaded?